Stetson Hatters football: History

+The first organized football game in the state of Florida was an intramural contest between teams from Stetson.
+Played on November 29, 1894 on a field were the Cummings Gymnasium was later built, the "Forbes" team (named after university president John Forbes) coached by C.B.
+Rosa defeated the “Stetson” team coached by Harvey MacQuiston.
+Several more intramural games were played before a three-year suspension of football was instituted due to the perceived brutality of the sport.

-A 7-game series between intramural teams from Stetson and Forbes occurred in 1894, the first football games in the state of Florida.
-The first intercollegiate game between official varsity teams was played on November 22, 1901.
-Stetson beat Florida Agricultural College at Lake City, one of the four forerunners of the University of Florida, 6-0, in a game played as part of the Jacksonville Fair.
-A sure score by FAC was obstructed by a tree stump.
+On November 22, 1901, Stetson participated in the first intercollegiate football game in the state of Florida.
+Stetson beat Florida Agricultural College 6–0 in a game played as part of the State Fair in Jacksonville.
 Stetson claims state titles in 1901, 1903, 1905, 1906, 1907, and 1909.

 The Hatters participated in one bowl game, the 1952 Tangerine Bowl.
 They won 35–20 over Arkansas State.

 After a 57-year hiatus, on August 31, 2013, Stetson revived their football program against Warner University (who were playing in their inaugural football game) at Spec Martin Stadium.
-The Hatters held a lead of 10-3 with 12:35 remaining in the 2nd quarter when the game was suspended due to lightning.
+The Hatters held a lead of 10–3 with 12:35 remaining in the 2nd quarter when the game was suspended due to lightning.
 After more than a two-hour delay, the game was officially postponed until the next day.
-On September 1, 2013, the game resumed, and Stetson won 31-3.
-It was Stetson's first win since defeating the University of Havana 64-0 at the end of the 1956 season.
+On September 1, 2013, the game resumed, and Stetson won 31–3.
+It was Stetson's first win since defeating the University of Havana 64–0 at the end of the 1956 season.